 If you run a business or work in marketing, you’ll know that branding extends beyond your company’s product.
 Branding also applies to the way that your customers and clients perceive your business and requires a certain amount of maintenance to keep it in the positive.

 And when it comes to hiring and recruitment, employer branding becomes even more essential.
 Which is why we’ve teamed up with employee recognition tool, Bonusly, to co-create an ebook on the very topic.

 The war for talent is fierce and the way that potential new hires perceive your company will either draw them towards you as an ideal employer, or deter them from applying at all.

 We’re a visual brand so are definitely a proponent of using visuals to boost our own employer branding, and we want to help you do the same.
-Which is why we’ve put together this article to inspire you with examples from brands large and small, and to show you the ropes on using visuals to put your company’s best foot forward.
+Which is why we’ve put together this article to inspire you with poster design examples from brands large and small, and to show you the ropes on using visuals to put your company’s best foot forward.

 Employment Branding Posters